 10. Brian Taylor, Number 14, guard, 1972-76.
 A member of a fantastic athletic family (his older brother Bruce played cornerback for 8 years for the San Francisco 49ers), he helped Perth Amboy become to Middlesex County, New Jersey high school ball what UCLA then was to the college ranks and the Boston Celtics were to the NBA.
 And he wasn't just a kid whose only ticket to college was sports: He graduated from Princeton University.

 He wasn't a Net for long, but he played on both ABA title teams and in 2 ABA All-Star Games.
 He was ABA Rookie of the Year in 1973, and remained in the NBA until 1982, mostly with the San Diego Clippers.
 He became a high school teacher and administrator, and now builds charter schools.

 9. Mike Gminski, Number 42, center, 1980-88.
-From Monroe, Fairfield County, Connecticut, so more or less a local guy, he got Duke into the 1978 National Championship Game, and gave the Nets 8 years of gritty inside play.
+From Monroe, Fairfield County, Connecticut, so he was, more or less, a local guy.
+He got Duke into the 1978 National Championship Game, and gave the Nets 8 years of gritty inside play.
 Had a good outside shot, too.
-The G-Man might have been better served on a better team, but that the Nets weren’t better in the Eighties was hardly his fault.
+The G-Man might have been better served on a better team, but that the Nets weren't better in the Eighties was hardly his fault.

 5. Derrick Coleman, Number 44, forward, 1990-95.
 He and future Miami Heat star Rony Seikaly got Syracuse to within a basket of the National Championship in 1987, and the sky seemed the limit.
 He was NBA Rookie of the Year, and up to that 1992-93 season he seemed like he was going to do for the Nets what Jason Kidd later did, and more.